Samuel Dolin: Work as an educator

 Dolin taught music composition, music theory, and piano at The Royal Conservatory of Music (RCMT) for 56 years.
 In 1966 he founded the RCMT's electronic music studio after touring similar facilities in the United States and Europe.
 He also completely revamped the associate degree programs for composition and music theory at the RCMT.
 In May 1984 he established the Canadian Contemporary Music Workshop (CCMW) at the RCMT.
 The annual workshop consisted of lectures, readings, and concert performances of new orchestral and chamber music.
 Historically most of the works presented have been by Canadians but the workshop is open to anyone.
 Dolin served as the artistic director of the workshop until his retirement from the RCMT in 2001.
 The school currently awards the "Dr. Samuel J. Dolin Scholarship in Composition" annually.

 Dolin's teaching career at the RCMT produced an impressive roster of composers.
 The success of his students is attributed to not only his pedagogical methods but also to his advocacy of their work.
 Dolin often performed his students' compositions in faculty recitals or arranged public concerts exhibiting their work at the conservatory.
 The compositional style of his pupils is highly varied, which demonstrates Dolin's remarkable ability to adapt his teaching to the interests of each individual student.
-Some of his notable pupils are: Milton Barnes, Stuart Broomer, Brian Cherney, Steven Gellman, Herbie Helbig, Jim Hiscott, Paul Hoffert, Scott Irvine, Lorraine Johnson, Moe Koffman, Gary Kulesha, Larysa Kuzmenko, Joseph Lerner, Michel Longtin, Gene Martynec, John Mills-Cockell, Michael Pepa, Allan Rae, Eric Robertson, John Robertson, Clark Ross, Ann Southam, Ben Steinberg, Timothy Sullivan, Roman Toi, Alan Torok, Ben Trowell, Ruth Watson Henderson, John Welsman, Wes Wraggett, and Jack Zaza.
+Some of his notable pupils are: Milton Barnes, Stuart Broomer, Brian Cherney, Steven Gellman, Herbie Helbig, Jim Hiscott, Paul Hoffert, Scott Irvine, Lorraine Johnson, Moe Koffman, Gary Kulesha, Larysa Kuzmenko, Joseph Lerner, Michel Longtin, Gene Martynec, John Mills-Cockell, Michael Pepa, Allan Rae, Eric Robertson, John Robertson, Clark Ross, Ann Southam, Ben Steinberg, Timothy Sullivan, Roman Toi, Alan Torok, Ben Trowell, Ruth Watson Henderson, John Welsman, E. C. Woodley, Wes Wraggett, and Jack Zaza.